photocyte/plot_mitochondrial_genome_with_CIRCOS/README.md

 4) Edit the used_commands.txt Bash script to point to the appropriate files.

-5) Run the used_commands script, from the directory with the ./*.conf files
+5) Run the used_commands.txt Bash script, from the directory with the ./*.conf files

 6) You may need to edit the various ./*.conf files to get the figure looking how you want it to.
 See the CIRCOS documentation.